 History of Gorakhnath Temple, Gorakhpur

-This apart, in the records of the temple it is revealed that the Gorakhpur Gorakhnath Temple structure and shape was transformed over the period of time.
-In fact many attempts were made to destroy this temple during the rule of the Mughal emperors.
-Today, the form and shape in which this temple is seen is said to have been conceptualized by late Mahant Digvijaynath and current head priest of the temple Mahant Aveiydyanath.
+In the records of the temple it is revealed that the Gorakhpur Gorakhnath Temple structure and shape was transformed over the period of time.
+In fact many attempts were made to destroy this temple during the rule of the Sultanate and Mughal era.
+First it was the Alaudin Khilji who destroyed the Gorakhnath temple in 14th century and later it was destroyed by yet another devout Islamic ruler of India Aurangzeb in 18th century.

 Description of Gorakhnath Temple, Gorakhpur

 The Gorakhnath Temple in Gorakhpur is standing on the 52 acres of the land.
 It is exactly positioned in the heart of the city on Gorakhpur-Sonauli state highway.
 This temple is a good example of peeth of the Nath sect along with Indian sculpture.
-The most attractive feature of this temple is the garbh griha where sage Gorakhnath is portrayed as a manifestation of Lord Shiva in deep meditation posture.
+The most attractive feature of this temple is the garbh griha where white marble statue of sage Gorakhnath is portrayed as a manifestation of Lord Shiva in deep meditation posture.

 His very sacred charan paduka has been placed close to his mediation site.
-There is a pond called Mansarovar also in the east of the Gorakhpur Gorakhnath Temple.
-This pond has been turned into a boating site by the authorities of the temple.
+Prayers are held everyday in the morning and evening.
 The Gorakhnath Temple in Gorakhpur is almost every day visited by the devotees.
 But on every Tuesday and Saturday the number of the visitors increases to great extent.